Red Sox shut down Sale for rest of season

-BOSTON (AP) — Boston Red Sox left-hander Chris Sale is receiving treatment for inflammation in his elbow that will shut him down for the rest of the regular season.
+BOSTON (AP) — Red Sox left-hander Chris Sale is receiving treatment for inflammation in his elbow that will shut him down for the rest of the regular season, another blow to the defending World Series champions whose postseason hopes appear all but dashed.

 Orthopedist Dr. James Andrews gave Sale an injection of platelet-rich plasma on Monday and said he will be re-evaluated in six weeks.

-The treatment could be good news for the ballclub, who feared that Sale might need Tommy John surgery.
-That would likely have cost him all of the 2020 season.
-But losing Sale deals a blow to the defending World Series champions’ already slim hopes for a repeat.
+Looking beyond this frustrating season, the treatment could be good news for the club, which feared Sale might need Tommy John surgery.
+That would likely have cost him the 2020 season.

-Sale went on the injured list on Saturday, four days after facing the Cleveland Indians.
-If he does not pitch again this season, he will finish with a 6-11 record and 4.40 ERA — both by far the worst in his career.
+Boston was off Monday and was 6½ games out of a wild card spot.

+The 30-year-old Sale was coming off two solid starts in which he combined for 25 strikeouts — including the 2,000th of his career — and allowed only three runs in 14 2/3 innings.

 Sale signed a six-year, $160 million contract in March that includes $50 million in deferred money.